New York Prenuptial Agreement

 A legal contract signed before marriage that determines how assets, debts, and finances are handled if the marriage ends.
 We recommend assets and debts are kept separate, unless held jointly, where they are split 50/50.
 Alimony is modified to incentivize larger families and longer marriages, rather than divorce.
 A privacy clause allows the growth of an intimate, trusting relationship.
 A dispute resolution clause moves proceedings out of an expensive courtroom and into mediation or arbitration, lowering conflict to maintain a workable relationship in the event of divorce.

 Attorney-drafted from scratch: $2,000–$4,000 per side in New York's high legal market.
-The smarter approach: start with our free New York template, draft any changes with an AI like Claude, then hire an attorney only to review and assist with signing.
-The bill should be around $500–$1,000 per side.
+The smarter approach: start with our free New York template, draft any changes with an AI like Claude, then hire an attorney only to review and assist with signing — around $500–$1,000 per side.
+If your prenup includes a spousal support waiver, expect additional cost for the income disclosures and statutory maintenance calculations now required by J.M. v.
+G.V.
+(2025).

 Yes, but New York earns a C rating.
 Property division provisions are reviewed for unconscionability only at signing.
 Spousal maintenance provisions face dual review — courts can revisit them at divorce — and the 2025 ruling in J.M. v.
 G.V. added a new requirement that maintenance waivers include actual income disclosures and statutory support calculations to be enforceable.
 A prenup is still far better than no prenup.

-The most common grounds: missing or defective notarization (a fatal, potentially incurable defect), fraud or fraudulent inducement (Cioffi-Petrakis), last-minute presentation under time pressure, and maintenance waivers that lack income disclosures and statutory calculations (J.M. v.
+The most common grounds: missing or defective notarization (a fatal, potentially incurable defect — see FAQ #11), fraud or fraudulent inducement (Cioffi-Petrakis), last-minute presentation under time pressure, and maintenance waivers that lack income disclosures and statutory calculations (J.M. v.
 G.V., 2025).
-Courts will also override maintenance waivers that would leave a spouse a public charge (Taha) or destitute due to unforeseeable circumstances like severe illness (McEvoy).
-Unlike most states, New York does not allow written waivers of financial disclosure — full disclosure is always required.
-Leave child custody and support out entirely.
+Courts will also override maintenance waivers that would leave a spouse a public charge (Taha — see FAQ #12) or destitute due to unforeseeable circumstances like severe illness (McEvoy).
+New York does not allow written waivers of financial disclosure — full disclosure is always required.
+Leave child custody and support out entirely (see FAQ #15).

 Not by statute, but independent counsel is strongly recommended — especially for any spousal support provisions.
 Lack of counsel is a significant factor courts weigh in unconscionability challenges, and the 2025 J.M. v.
 G.V. ruling specifically noted the unrepresented husband as part of why the maintenance waiver failed.
 Both sides having separate attorneys is the clearest evidence of voluntariness and informed consent.

-Yes.
-New York is an equitable distribution state under DRL § 236(B) — courts divide marital property based on what they consider fair using multiple statutory factors, not a guaranteed 50/50 split.
-Without a prenup, everything acquired during the marriage is presumptively marital property subject to judicial division.
-A prenup lets both parties define in advance which assets stay separate and how jointly acquired property is handled.
+New York is an equitable distribution state under DRL § 236(B) — courts divide marital property based on what a judge considers "fair" using 13+ statutory factors, not a guaranteed 50/50 split.
+Without a prenup, everything acquired during the marriage is presumptively marital property subject to judicial division, regardless of whose name is on the title.
+Separate property (assets owned before marriage, gifts, inheritances) generally stays with the owner, but appreciation during the marriage can become marital property.
+Spousal maintenance is calculated using the statutory formula.
+The entire process is slower, more expensive, and less predictable than having a prenup that defines the terms in advance.

 Sign 60+ days before the wedding.
 Give your spouse at least two weeks to review with their own attorney — New York courts treat last-minute presentation as strong evidence of duress or involuntary execution.
 Contact an attorney 4–6 months before the wedding.
 Best practice: sign before proposing — no time pressure, and you'll be confident in whom you are choosing to marry.